Humanitarian Engineering and Science

 • Requires 30 credit hours (equivalent to 10 courses), 6 of these credit hours dedicated to independent research

-• Prospective students interested in the thesis option are encouraged to reach out the HES Graduate Program Director, Richard Krahenbuhl, rkrahenb@mines.edu, prior to submitting an application to learn more about this option, investigate projects and potential advisors
+• Prospective students interested in the thesis option are encouraged to reach out the HES Graduate Program Director, Richard Krahenbuhl, at rkrahenb@mines.edu, prior to submitting an application to learn more about this option, investigate projects and potential advisors

 • Requires practicum instead of thesis research